Xinjiang

 • Enforce the laws against discrimination in job postings.

-But most important of all, I have one advice for the government of China that is not restricted only to Xinjiang: Actively promote mutual respect and understanding among different cultures and races.
+But most important of all, I have one advice for the government of China, that is not restricted only to Xinjiang: Actively promote mutual respect and understanding of different cultures and races.

 This ability is seriously lacking in most Chinese of all ethnicities, as this essential part of their education has for years been substituted by clichéd touristic dances and children in costumes.
 This spells trouble for China not only with the minorities, but also in other regions where it wants to earn respect and expand its influence, like Africa or South America.